Macquarie Korea Infrastructure Fund

 MKAM, as an affiliate of the Macquarie Group (Macquarie) and in a capacity as a manager and corporate director of MKIF, has adopted ESG framework that Macquarie Asset Management (MAM) applies to its fund management activities to the extent relevant and possible.
 MAM aims to improve the sustainability performance of its portfolio companies by addressing material ESG issues and opportunities to enhance long-term value for our investors.
 MAM addresses a broad range of ESG risks and opportunities throughout the entire investment lifecycle from screening and due diligence through to ongoing asset management and exit.
 MAM also regularly collect a range of ESG data from portfolio companies, allowing us to track and support improvement of their ESG performance.
 ESG information is communicated to shareholders at least annually in fund reports and fund presentations.
 MKAM is committed to continuously improving our ESG performance and look forward to continuing to share our progress with investors.

-Macquarie Asset Management (MAM) climate change commitment
+Macquarie Asset Management (MAM) net zero commitment

-On the fifth anniversary of the Paris Agreement, Macquarie Asset Management (MAM) announced a commitment to investing and managing our portfolio in line with net zero emissions by 2040.
+In December 2020, we announced a commitment to invest and manage our portfolio in line with global net zero emissions by 2040.

 We look forward to working with our investors, portfolio companies, regulators and other stakeholders to achieve these transformational objectives for the benefit of all.
 We remain grateful for these partnerships and we welcome continued engagement as we seek to play our part in building a more sustainable future for everyone.